 Collective brainstorming is a time-honored tool of physicists attacking a problem, be they freshmen or tenured professors.
 That said, working through the homework problems is an important aid to gaining mastery of the material, and a student who simply transcribes the solution of another student or of the group will likely have trouble come exam time.
-If you do work with others in figuring out how to solve a problem, you are strongly recommended to write out the solution yourself, in your own words, to ensure you understand it.
+In light of this, solutions which are clearly (in my judgement) transcriptions from other sources or from each other will receive reduced or no credit.
+You should use outside sources or group discussions as needed to get the idea of how to do a problem, then go off and write up your own solution.

-In the interest of learning proper academic procedures, you should acknowledge any outside help you get on homeworks, whether from other students or from references outside the textbook.
+Additionally, in the interest of learning proper academic procedures, you should acknowledge any outside help you get on homeworks, whether from other students or from references outside the textbook.
 Working together on exams or copying off of someone else's test is of course cheating and will not be tolerated.